LSC-CyFair Math Department

 Procedures During the Semester

-1. Whether or not the instructor plans to drop students for excessive absences, attendance records should be kept.
-They have to be turned in at the end of the semester.
+1. If an instructor plans to drop students for excessive absences, or if attendance/participation is present in any part of the grade course grade calculation, attendance records should be kept.
+Any attendance records kept will need to be submitted along side grades at the end of the semester.

-2. Early in the semester, instructors will receive an email from the division office asking them to verify Official Day Rolls in MyLoneStar.
-Specific instructions will be included in this email.
+2. During the semester, instructors will need to verify Official Day Rolls (ODR) and Midpoint Day Rolls (MDR) in MyLoneStar.
 These rolls are very important and must reflect an accurate record of the students who are in actual attendance.
-The state funds the college based on the number of students listed on the Official Day Rolls.
 Errors can result in penalties to the school.
-The dates for this Official Day are posted on the Resources for Instructor page under Important Dates for Semester Planning.
+These dates are posted on the Resources for Instructors page under Important Dates for Semester Planning.

-7. Computers for student use are provided in the Learning Commons and in the Open Labs in the TECH and CASA buildings.
-MyMathLab and Maple are accessible from all of these computers.
+6. Computers for student use are provided in the Learning Commons and in the Open Labs in the TECH and CASA buildings.
+Learning managements systems are accessible from all of these computers.

-9. If an instructor is going to be absent he or she should contact the division office at 832-482-1051 or CyFairDiv1@lonestar.edu at the earliest possible convenience.
-We will make due diligence to find a substitute for the class.
-Therefore, please leave the name and section number of the class, the room number it is taught in and instructions for what the substitute should do with the class.
-If a substitute cannot be found a note will be left on the door dismissing the class.
+8. If an instructor is going to be absent, they should contact the division office at 832-482-1051 or CyFairDiv1@lonestar.edu at the earliest possible convenience.
+We will make due diligence to find a substitute for the class if possible, unless otherwise stated.
+Therefore, please leave the name and section number of the class, the room number where it is taught, and instructions for what the substitute should do with the class.
+If a substitute cannot be found, a note will be left on the door dismissing the class.

-10. Please respond to all email communication within 48 hours.
+9. Please respond to all e-mail communication within 48 hours.

 Testing Policies

-2. All students must take the final exam and it must be given at the time and date specified in the Lone Star College System course schedule which is linked from the Resources for Instructors page.
-In most courses, final exams should be comprehensive and should count for between 20% and 30% of the final grade.
-Exceptions to this last sentence can be allowed for certain courses with unique purposes, namely Math 1324 (Math for Business), Math 1332 (Math for Liberal Arts), Math 1350 (Math for Teachers I), Math 1351 (Math for Teachers II).
+2. All students must take the final exam, and it must be given at the time and date specified in the Lone Star College System course schedule which is linked from the Resources for Instructors page.
+In most courses, final exams are required to be comprehensive and count for 15-30% of the course grade.
+Exceptions to this last sentence can be allowed for certain courses with unique purposes, namely MATH 1324, MATH 1332, MATH 1342, MATH 1350, and MATH 1351.

-3. Multiple choice and True/False tests are NOT appropriate for college level math courses and are not permitted.
+3. Multiple-choice and True/False tests are NOT appropriate for college-level math courses and are not permitted.
 It is critical that students learn to communicate their work thoroughly and clearly with appropriate notation.
-There may, however, be specific questions on some exams, especially those that explore fundamental definitions or compare and contrast concepts, that can be well posed in a multiple choice or true/false format.
-Examples: "Which of the following is NOT a condition of the Mean Value Theorem?"
-"Is the following statistical scenario a random sample, a stratified sample or a convenience sample?"
-In addition, questions that call upon students to write about mathematics may be appropriate.
+There may, however, be specific questions on some exams, especially those that explore fundamental definitions or compare and contrast concepts, that can be well posed in a multiple-choice or true/false format.
+Examples: "Which of the following is NOT a condition of the Mean Value Theorem?", or "Is the following statistical scenario a random sample, a stratified sample or a convenience sample?".
+In addition, questions that call upon students to write about mathematics are encouraged.
 Example: "In your own words, describe how you would choose a factoring technique for a given polynomial."

-5. Please announce all tests at least a week in advance.
+5. Please announce all exams at least a week in advance.
 Exams should be graded and returned to students within a week.

-6. IF you decide to give your students a review sheet for a test, it should NOT be the test itself with different numbers.
+6. If you decide to give your students a review sheet for a test, it should NOT be the test itself with different numbers.
+Instructors are not required to provide review sheets for exams.

 7. In addition to tests, please include in your grading plan some mechanism for feedback to the students on a frequent basis between tests.
 This could include homework assigned online or on paper, quizzes, in-class work, notebooks, projects or some combination of the above.

-8. Instructors are strongly discouraged from offering excessive assignments for extra credit.
+8. Instructors are strongly discouraged from offering excessive bonus points or assignments for extra credit.

-9. Beginning at approximately midterm and available through the week before final exams, students have the option to complete course evaluations through MyLoneStar.
+9. Students have the option to complete course evaluations through MyLoneStar.
 The results of these evaluations will be made available to instructors after the semester is over.
 Please make sure your students know about these evaluations and encourage them to fill them out.
 Students can print out an acknowledgment sheet to show that they have completed an evaluation for your course.
 Offering a few bonus points for completing evaluations is not inappropriate.

 Procedures at the End of the Semester

-1. A grade of Incomplete (I) should only be given to students who:
+1. A grade of Incomplete (I) should only be given to students who meet both of the following:

-a.
-Have missed only the final exam and perhaps a few other assignments.
+- They have missed only the final exam and perhaps a few other assignments

 2. Once instructors have calculated final grades for their courses, those grades are entered online in MyLoneStar.
 Instructions will be sent by email from the division office near the end of the semester.

-a.
-A signed copy of printouts of the online grades from MyLoneStar.
+- A signed copy of printouts of the online grades from MyLoneStar

-c.
-A thorough written description of how the letter grade has been determined from the grades on the grade sheet.
+- A thorough written description of how the letter grade has been determined from the grades on the grade sheet

 4. Instructors should keep a copy of all grade and attendance records, final exams and any other work not collected by the students for at least one calendar year after the last day of the semester.